-Are the soles of the sneakers modeled after a contact sheet?
+Are the soles of the sneakers modelled after a contact sheet?

 The soles are bright pink and green.
 But the sidewalls mimic the film edge on a contact sheet.
 I have learned the proper terms while working with the show team of adidas.

-Do you have any favorite spots to shoot skaters these days?
+Do you have any favourite spots to shoot skaters these days?

-There are no favorite spots.
+There are no favourite spots.
 My favorite part is finding new spots.
 Interpreting architecture in support of shred action.

-Beyond skating, are there any neighborhoods or streets in the city you find yourself returning to?
+Beyond skating, are there any neighbourhoods or streets in the city you find yourself returning to?

 I live in Fort Greene, so I find myself there.
 A good friend of mine I hang with has a bookstore on Bond Street, so you can find me there as well.
 But I stick to Brooklyn, pretty much.

 Mark Gonzales is featured in the video, and in the new zine.
 You and Gonz have known each other for some time, and collaborated in the past.
 Do you remember how you met, and what your first impressions were?
 What have you enjoyed about working together over the years?